Construction Site Security

 Every year, construction companies face staggering losses due to theft at jobsites across North America.
 The impact goes far beyond just missing equipment; theft creates project delays, drives up insurance premiums, and puts additional strain on already tight project timelines.
+Understanding current construction site theft statistics can help teams plan budgets, mitigate risk, and justify investments in security.

-The numbers don’t lie.
-Nearly 89% of tradespeople become victims of construction theft.
+highlight how pervasive the problem has become.
 To avoid becoming another statistic, let’s review what you need to know about construction site theft so you can protect valuable assets!

 Understanding the Scope of Construction Site Theft